Espa?ol

 Most ovarian germ cell tumors are treated with a hysterectomy and bilateral salpingo-oophorectomy.
 If the cancer is in only one ovary and you still want to be able to have children, only the ovary containing the cancer and the fallopian tube on the same side are removed (leaving behind the other ovary and fallopian tube and the uterus).

 Ovarian stromal tumors are often confined to just one ovary, so surgery may just remove that ovary.
 If the cancer has spread, more tissue may need to be removed.
-This could mean a hysterectomy and bilateral salpingo-oophorectomy and even debulking surgery.
+This could mean a hysterectomy and bilateral salpingo-oophorectomy, and even debulking surgery.

 Sometimes, after child bearing is finished, surgery to remove the other ovary, the other fallopian tube, and the uterus may be recommended, for both germ cell and stromal ovarian tumors.